RC Strasbourg Alsace: Out on loan

-Walid Hasbi

 Former players

 RCS does not have an official hall of fame or an all-time XI.
 Various selections have been made by press and supporters but none has achieved universal respect.
 21 players have been capped for France while playing for Strasbourg.
 The most notable one is Oscar Heisserer who played a record 18 times with the national team while at Strasbourg and was the first Alsatian and first and only RCS player to wear the armband for France.
 Dominique Dropsy, Léonard Specht and Gérard Hausser also earned more than 10 caps while Marc Molitor is one of the rare examples of a player being capped for the national team while playing in the Division 2.
 Unsurprisingly, it is during the 1978–1979 title season that Racing had the most players included in the national squad.
 On 7 October 1978 were a record four RCS players (Dominique Dropsy, Roger Jouve, Francis Piasecki, Albert Gemmrich) on the field for a Euro 1980 qualifying game against Luxembourg.
 This figure was repeated a month later for a friendly against Spain (Dropsy, Piasecki, Gemmrich and Léonard Specht).
 Frank Leboeuf and Marc Keller were the last RCS players to earn a cap during the 1995–1996 season.
 Leboeuf is one of the two former RCS in the French team that won World Cup, the other one being Youri Djorkaeff.

 Players to have once played for Strasbourg to have recently played for France include Olivier Dacourt and Richard Dutruel, (both in 2004).
-Furthermore, current France international midfielder Morgan Schneiderlin is a product of RC Strasbourg's Youth set-up, spending 13 years with the club before moving to Southampton after just five first-team appearances for Strasbourg.
+Furthermore, former France international midfielder Morgan Schneiderlin is a product of RC Strasbourg's Youth set-up, spending 14 years with the club before moving to Southampton after just five first-team appearances for Strasbourg.
 Schneiderlin then moved to Manchester United on 14 July 2015 before a move to Everton in January 2017.